erpc-io/eRPC/README.md

    * RPC request handlers must be thread-safe if background threads are used.

 ## Short-term TODOs
- * If the sm connect callback is kConnectFailed, then user should not have to invoke destroy-session().
  * Handle `poll_cq` and `post_send` failures in IBTransport.
 Do it by moving RpcDatapathErrCode from rpc.h to common.h, and using it in IBTransport.
  * Do we need separate `rx_burst()` and `post_recvs()` functions in Transport?